 Methods and Assumptions Used in Calculations of Actuarially Determined Contributions: An actuarial valuation is performed for each year for the plan.
 The actuarially determined contribution rates in the Schedule of College Contributions are calculated by the actuary as a projection of the required employer contribution for the fiscal year beginning 18 months following the date of the valuation results.
 See Note 12 for more information on the specific assumptions for the plan.
-The actuarially determined contributions for those items with covered payroll were determined using the actuarially determined contribution rate from the actuary and covered payroll as adjusted for timing differences and other factors such as differences in employee class.
-Other actuarially determined contributions are disclosed in the schedule as expressed by the actuary in reports to the plans.
+The actuarially determined contributions for those items with covered payroll were determined using the actuarially determined contributions are disclosed in the schedule as expressed by the actuary in reports to the plans.